Al-S36/LapGap/README.md

 # Change log

+## [0.2.5] - 2025-09-19
+- Feature: Added track settings section where user can put the track name and length
+- Feature: Added average speed for both videos

 ## [0.2.4] - 2025-09-14
 - Feature: Added video scrubber so user can go back and forth through the video with easily